-Parents will need the following information to enroll their child(ren)
+Parents/Guardians will need the following information to enroll their students

-- Your child's birth certificate - Your child's immunization records - Your child's school transcripts or most recent report card - Proof of St. Louis City residency (i.e. current unpaid utility bill, lease or deed, or copy of personal property tax)
+- Your student's birth certificate - Your student's immunization records - Your student's school transcripts or most recent report card - Proof of St. Louis City residency (i.e. current unpaid utility bill, lease or deed, or copy of personal property tax)

-To enroll your child in a Neighborhood School for grades K-12 (not Early Childhood or Magnet/Choice Schools), please call (314) 633-5200.
+To enroll your student in a Neighborhood School for grades K-12 (not Early Childhood or Magnet/Choice Schools), please call (314) 633-5200.

-To enroll your child in our Early Childhood Program, please call (314) 331-6150.
+To enroll your student in our Early Childhood Program, please call (314) 331-6150.

-To enroll a child who speaks/understands a language other than English, please call the ESOL Office (314) 664-1066.
+To enroll a student who speaks/understands a language other than English, please call the ESOL Office (314) 664-1066.

-For Magnet and Choice School Information, please visit www.slpsmagnetschools.org for information about how to apply for the 2022-2023 or 2023-2024 school years.
+For Magnet and Choice School Information, please visit www.slpsmagnetschools.org for information about how to apply for the 2023-2024 or 2024-2025 school years.

-For more information or to schedule your child's gifted testing, please call the Office of Gifted & Talented at (314) 345- 4548.
+For more information or to schedule your student's gifted testing, please call the Office of Gifted & Talented at (314) 345-4548.